 The 2021 Infrastructure Investment and Jobs Act (IIJA) and the 2022 Inflation Reduction Act (IRA) represent historic investments in America’s infrastructure, increasing federal spending close to New Deal–era levels.
-The New Deal funded a series of transformative infrastructure projects that had an indelible impact on the American landscape—from the Hoover Dam and the Lincoln Tunnel to the Bay Bridge and the country’s first freeway.
-Likewise, this generation-defining infusion of federal funding is intended to reverse decades of inadequate investment and to modernize major facets of the nation’s transportation system, ranging from funding and finance to energy sources and design specifications.
+The New Deal funded a series of transformative infrastructure projects that had an indelible impact on the American landscape—from the Hoover Dam and the Lincoln Tunnel to the Bay Bridge and the country’s first motorway.
+Likewise, this generation-defining infusion of federal funding is intended to reverse decades of inadequate investment and to modernise major facets of the nation’s transportation system, ranging from funding and finance to energy sources and design specifications.

-Modernizing America’s transportation ecosystem will require transportation leaders, planners, and ecosystem partners to address three primary needs.
+Modernising America’s transportation ecosystem will require transportation leaders, planners, and ecosystem partners to address three primary needs.

 This year’s Transportation Trends report explores five key trends shaping the transportation agenda in 2022.
 While we see a clear progression in some areas, new focus areas have emerged due to the pandemic and growing concerns over climate change and environmental sustainability.

 The developing crisis in transportation funding—vehicle miles travelled continue to rise while petrol tax receipts continue to be eroded by greater fuel efficiency and the uptick in electric vehicles—drives greater urgency in the development, testing, and scaling of sustainable alternatives to the petrol tax.
 To gain widespread public acceptance and adoption, road user charging (RUC) programmes should articulate a clear value proposition for stakeholders, educate the public about why the transition to RUC is necessary and what’s at stake if it doesn’t occur, and adopt an approach that highlights the link between how funding is obtained and how and where it’s spent to build public trust.